zriyansh/signoz.io/docs/instrumentation/nodejs.md

    Now you need to run your application with some environment variables for OpenTelemetry.
 Environment variables that need to be configured:

    a. `IP of SigNoz backend` - IP of the machine where SigNoz is installed.
-In case of `localhost`, we can use `localhost`
+In case you have installed SigNoz on your local machine, you can use `localhost`

    b. `service name` - the service you are monitoring (you can name it anything)